How Do Car Dealers Make Their Cars So Shiny? (Answered)

 1. Thorough Car Wash

 As you know, everything begins with a nice and thorough car wash.
 The dealers always do a complete car wash first.
-Then they do other methods.
 They often hire some new car detailers to do that, and they almost always underpay them a lot (I’m not too fond of it).

 If you don’t clean every inch of the car, it’ll be harder to do some other things later (polishing, waxing, etc.).